529 Plans: Not Just for Tuition (and Other Myths Busted)

-What’s keeping you from opening a 529 plan account to invest for education?
-Think there are too many restrictions and high minimum investments?
+What’s keeping you from opening a tax-friendly 529 plan account to invest for education?
+Think there are too many restrictions and high minimum investments that offset the tax benefits?
 Think again.

 College and education decisions are hard enough without worrying about how to pay for it.
 Don’t let these common myths discourage you from getting started.

 Myth 1: It costs a lot to open and maintain an account.